EnigmaLake/el-games-zoot-template/client/README.md

 NEXT_PUBLIC_DISPLAY_GAME_NAME=Game Name
 ```

+You can begin editing the page by modifying `./site/components/game/components/grid/APIGameScene.tsx` to suit your needs.
+The page will automatically update as you make changes to the file.

+You can render your game view in `APIGameScene` and update the game state accordingly.

+Feel free to add additional information to the `registerPlay` payload.

+### Start the client server

 Then, execute the command to run the application locally, and open [http://localhost:3000](http://localhost:3000) in your browser to view the result.

 ```bash
  npm run dev
 ```

-You can begin editing the page by modifying `./site/components/game/components/grid/APIGameScene.tsx` or `./site/components/game/components/grid/SocketGameScene.tsx` to suit your needs.
-The page will automatically update as you make changes to the file.
+### Zoot Game Integration SDK

-The `./site/components/gameBasicGamePage` component facilitates communication with our platform by listening to EL events and configuring user information, user session, user balance, and currency.
-Furthermore, it allows you to request layout adjustments and expand the game view from our platform.
-All events are handled by our [Enigma Lake Zoot - Game Integration SDK](https://www.npmjs.com/package/@enigma-lake/zoot-game-integration-sdk)
+The `./site/components/game/BasicGamePage.tsx` component facilitates communication with our platform by listening to EL events and configuring **user information**, **user session**, **user balance**, and **currency**.

-You can render your game view in `APIGameScene` or `SocketGameScene` and update the game state accordingly.
+Furthermore, it allows you to request layout adjustments and **expand / collapse** the game view on our platform.

+All events are handled by our **[Enigma Lake Zoot - Game Integration SDK](https://www.npmjs.com/package/@enigma-lake/zoot-game-integration-sdk)**